DinoHub/dataverse/src/ckanext-datasetform/README.md

 **views.py**
     This plugin contains the classes that are used to overwrite the package / resource creation process.
+Classes are copied from different .py files in the views folder into this views.py file.
+Then plugin.py file imports these classes from views.py file.
 ```python
     '''
     Most of the functions in here are directly copied from views/dataset.py and views/resource.py to ensure that the classes would work properly.